llumiverse/llumiverse/core/README.md

     process.stdout.write(chunk);
 }

-// when the response stream is consumed we can get the final reponse using stream.completion field. const streamingResponse = stream.completion!;
+// when the response stream is consumed we can get the final response using stream.completion field. const streamingResponse = stream.completion!;

 console.log('\n# LLM response:', streamingResponse.result)